CalvinTrop/bitbunny/README.md

   - [pillow](https://pillow.readthedocs.io/en/stable/)
   - Adafruit-circuitpython-ssd1306 lib
   - Adafruit-Blinka lib

+Pinouts:
+  - OLED Displays:
+      - Connect all headers 1:1 on both displays to eachother
+      - GND to Pin 6
+      - VCC to Pin 1 (Use the 3.3V from the RPi to drive the displays, it's less for them to manage)
+      - SDA to Pin 3
+      - SCL to Pin 5

 The service related files and .env are here as backups and because I'm very lazy.